lmullen/jsr/issues/vol13/Neal.markdown

 brief examination lynching's demise due, in part, to this antilynching activism.

-* * * * *

-"It takes seriously the power of visual culture to shape local and national discourses about lynching and makes a valuable contribution to this area of research."

-* * * * *

 This study incorporates a tremendous amount of information and provides a thorough understanding of lynching as spectacle, which will be of interest to scholars of American religion, the South, and American